Divorced and Destroyed: How the System Fails Women

 If you have a will, all you have to do is go to court.
 They're going to read it.

 They're going to do the right thing.
-If you get divorced, it's like I really believed until this is why I believe you, because it freaking happened to me.
+If you get divorced, it's like, I really believed until this is why I believe you, because it freaking happened to me.

 And when I tell people, they're like, what do you mean?
+If you had a will,

 why?
 And I said, exactly, because I took the will to court and they ignored every single paragraph of the will.
 It took me two years arguing and kicking and screaming at the judge.

-I remember when I tried to open my mouth, she would say, Shut up, or I'm going to hold you in contempt.
+I remember when I tried to open my mouth, she would say, shut up or I'm going to hold you in contempt.

 Hold you in contempt means I'm going to throw you in jail.